PoodleLabs/PoodleLabs.BootableSecurityTools/readme.md

 The `build.ps1` powershell script can be used to run the tests, build all three targets, and dump them into the `out` folder.
 You can run the commands manually yourself and, of course, if you don't want to build all the targets, you don't have to.

-Then you need to format a USB stick (or any other bootable media) with a FAT32 filesystem, and dump the `.efi` files in the directory `[MEDIA ROOT]/EFI/BOOT/*.efi`.
+Then you need to format a USB stick (or any other bootable media) with a FAT32 file system, and dump the `.efi` files in the directory `[MEDIA ROOT]/EFI/BOOT/*.efi`.
 You can just copy the `EFI` directory from `out` if you ran the powershell script.

 If you didn't run the powershell script, the `.efi` files can be found at `target/[target]/release/bst.efi` after building the relevant target.
 You'll need to rename the EFI file; refer to the powershell script for the correct names for each target.